NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Experiments

-In this section, we present comprehensive analysis on CIFAR-10 with 40 labels to better understand each module in our method.
+In this section, we present a comprehensive analysis on CIFAR-10 with 40 labels to better understand each module in our method.
 Our baseline model is the vanilla FixMatch with threshold and one-hot pseudo-labels.
 For this analysis, we only run 300 epochs to save time.

-\textbf{Effectiveness of NCUE.} Table~\ref{tab:ablation} shows that the Normalizing flow for Consensus-based Uncertainty Estimation (NCUE) significantly improves the FixMatch baseline by 5.01\%.
+\textbf{Effectiveness of NCUE.} Table~\ref{tab:ablation} shows that the Normalizing flow for Consensus-based Uncertainty Estimation (NCUE, {proposed in Section~\ref{subsec:ncue}}) significantly improves the FixMatch baseline by 5.01\%.
 Note that FixMatch uses a threshold-based uncertainty estimation, so the superiority of NCUE verifies that using the consensus among NFC and the discriminative classifier can be better than using a threshold to estimate uncertainty for pseudo-labels.

-Furthermore, to investigate whether we should simply discard all the low-confidence pseudo-labels, we evaluate a NCUE variant which sets the weights of low-confidence samples to 0 (rather than $\min(p_d, p_{n})$ as in ~\eqref{eq:ncue}).
+Furthermore, to investigate whether we should simply discard all the low-confidence pseudo-labels, we evaluate an NCUE variant which sets the weights of low-confidence samples to 0 (rather than $\min(p_d, p_{n})$ as in ~\eqref{eq:ncue}).
 This variant (the 3rd row) decreases the performance by 1.23\%.
 The degradation implies that simply ignoring all the low-confidence samples can be sub-optimal, as they can be hard samples and contribute to better performance.

-To better understand how our NCUE works, we further plot the amount of low-uncertainty (or high-confidence) pseudo-labels in Figure~\ref{fig:ncue_vs_threshold}.
+\textbf{Further analysis on NCUE.} To better understand how our NCUE works, we further provide the following visualizations.
+1) Figure~\ref{fig:ncue_vs_threshold} plots the amount of low-uncertainty (or high-confidence) pseudo-labels.
 The results are obtained by running the proposed training scheme, and then using the generated pseudo-labels to compare NCUE and thresholding.
 We find that the amount of high-confidence pseudo-labels from NCUE (the blue curve) is very similar to that of the correct pseudo-labels.
 Thus, our NCUE can adaptively choose a proper amount of high-confidence pseudo-labels for training.
 In contrast, a fixed threshold of 0.95 (the green curve) ignores too many samples that have correct pseudo-labels.
-This comparison explains why our NCUE works better than a fixed threshold, which is widely used in FixMatch-based methods~\cite{nassar2021all,hu2021simple}.
+This comparison explains why our NCUE works better than a fixed threshold, which is widely used in FixMatch-based methods~\citep{nassar2021all,hu2021simple}.